luolearning/luoshu-kit-transformers/README.md

 python3 test_luoshu_gpt_full.py
 ```

 This project was developed by Jianmin Luo through a human–AI collaborative process.
-ChatGPT contributed to the clarification and programmatic formulation of the recursive Luoshu principle that underlies the system.
+ChatGPT contributed to the clarification and formalization of the recursive Luoshu principle, and to its translation into an executable addressing framework underlying the system.